© Crown copyright 2019

 Average price by local authority for Wales

-In June 2018, the most expensive area to live in was Monmouthshire, where the cost of an average house was £244,000.
-In contrast, the cheapest area to purchase a property was Blaenau Gwent, where an average house cost £84,000.
+In June 2019, the most expensive area to purchase a house was Monmouthshire, where the average cost of a house was £284,000.
+In contrast, the cheapest area to purchase a house was Blaenau Gwent, where the average cost of a house was £90,000.